zzstoatzz/oreilly-workflow-orchestration/README.md

 https://resources.oreilly.com/binderhub/testing-data-pipelines-with-data-validation/-/tree/master/

 To-Do:
-1. Ask Oreilly about Demo (need Docker and UI access)
+1. Ask Oreilly about Demo (need Docker and UI access) - can we just share a repo and then share screen?
+2. Set date for dry run